 Metal is bad

 One of the simplest 'how to not be struck by lightning' rules to remember is that lightning is attracted to metal.
 Get rid of any metal objects and make sure they’re a long way from where you plan to take shelter.
-This could be anything from the aluminium stays in your pack to hiking poles, climbing gear, ice axes and crampons.
+This could be anything from the aluminium stays in your pack to trekking poles, climbing gear, ice axes and crampons.

 Assume the position